ErpNetDocs/tech/modules/general/products/product-relations/product_relation_types.md

 ## Defining company's Product Relations
 Each organization has its own business-specific needs and may require finer distinctions or naming for product relations within these system categories.
-This is where custom [Product Relation Types](https://docs.erp.net/tech/modules/general/products/product-relations/product_relations.html) come into play.
+This is where custom [Product Relations](https://docs.erp.net/tech/modules/general/products/product-relations/product_relations.html) come into play.

 Defining your own relation types allows you to: